 CBD or cannabidiol is a burgeoning new resource for treating a plethora of different ailments.
 While CBD is proving to be a safer more natural alternative to many pharmaceuticals, there are a lot of different CBD products with varying effectiveness for different purposes, to choose from.
 Take a look at this quick guide on how to choose the best CBD oil for you.

 Most CBD products are extracted from the hemp plant, a form of cannabis bred for its strong leaves and industrial uses.
-This is because current laws allow for hemp plant production if the plants have a THC level of less than .3%.
-Marijuana, a form of Cannabis bred for its high content of THC, is even more abundant in CBD than hemp.
+This is because current laws allow for hemp plant production if the plants have a THC level of less than 0.03%.

-It has only been relatively recent that CBD has been able to be legally sourced from Marijuana, so most CBD oil being used right now is CBD hemp oil.
+It has only been relatively recent that CBD has been able to be legally sourced from Marijuana, so most CBD oil being used right now is known as CBD hemp oil.

 CBD oil can be made into a wide variety of different products.
 Choosing the right one is a simple matter of assessing your needs and weighing the different pros and cons.
 With the popularity growth in CBD, the food, beauty, skin care and medical industry have started to create a range of CBD infused products.
 These products using come in:

-Topicals – One of the best ways to consume CBD products non-orally is to use a topical cream or salve.
-This takes advantage of CBD’s anti-inflammatory properties.
-There is even evidence that it may help with autoimmune diseases.
-This product is straightforward and comparable to applying other lotions.
+Topicals: One of the best ways to consume CBD products non-orally is to use a topical cream or salve.
+This takes advantage of CBD’s anti-inflammatory properties, as well as being straightforward.
 Also, if you get a form of CBD oil that also contains THC, topical treatments will prevent any psychoactive effect as it does not enter the bloodstream.

-Traditional Herb Smoking– While this is a not a CBD oil product, this is a viable option for receiving CBD.
+Traditional Herb Smoking: While this is a not a CBD oil product, this is a viable option for receiving CBD.
 Certain strains of Cannabis plant, like Charlotte’s Web, have a naturally high level of CBD and reasonably low THC.
-They can be smoked in the traditional way using pipes or being rolled into cigarettes or “joints”.

 Dosing is a vital part of consuming CBD, especially when you want to use it to treat particular or multiple ailments.
 In this case, it’s advised that you seek medical help as experts in this field will be able to recommend the right dosage for you.

 It’s important to note that CBD Oil can come from the hemp plant (industrial hemp) and the cannabis sativa plant.
-If you purchase CBD Oil from the hemp plant, there is zero amount of THC (the substance in which makes cannabis illegal in the first place due to its euphoria effect).
+If you purchase from the hemp plant, there is no THC (the substance in which makes cannabis illegal in the first place due to its euphoria effect).
 While hemp doesn’t contain any THC, it’s totally legal to use.